 - Continuous backing up of your work to the cloud.

 - The ability to move to a different device (e.g. from your desktop to your tablet) and continue seamlessly (in theory!) working on a project.

-3. An easier way to collaborate with colleagues on the same project and share large data files between each other.
+- An easier way to collaborate with colleagues on the same project and share large data files with each other.

 Online Group Chat and Video Calls

 At the time of writing this article, the world is coping with the COVID-19 pandemic.
-A lot of us have had to make the temporary switch to working from home and consequently, remote group chats and video calls have very quickly started to become common place for many.
+A lot of us have had to make the temporary switch to working from home and consequently, remote group chats and video calls have quickly become commonplace for many.

 Zoom – This is a great video conferencing tool that just works.
-You can have up to 100 people all visible on the call and in my experience there’s rarely any lag in video or audio as you sometimes tend to find with other services.
+You can have up to 100 people all visible on the call and in my experience, there’s rarely any lag in video or audio as you sometimes find with other services.
 This tool has become very popular recently over the time of the pandemic and has even been seen to be used by the Prime Minister of the United Kingdom and his Government team.
-You should know that there have been some well publicised security and privacy concerns with this software based around the ease with which people were able to join virtual meetings uninvited.
-These have now been addressed by the company with a requirement that all meetings have an associated password for participants to join but it is still an issue to bear in mind.
+You should know that there have been some well-publicised security and privacy concerns with this software-based around the ease with which people could join virtual meetings uninvited.
+These have now been addressed by the company with a requirement that all meetings have an associated password for participants to join, but it is still an issue to bear in mind.

 Both these apps are great if you’re working on a collaborative team project, catching up remotely with your supervisor or just to stay in touch with others in your research group.